alex-gutev/generic-cl/README.md

 Hash function for hash tables with the `GENERIC-CL:EQUALP` test specifier.

 Returns a hash code for `OBJECT`, which is a non-negative fixnum.
-If two objects are equal (under `GENERIC-CL:EQUALP`) then the hash codes, for the two objects, returned by `HASH` should be equal.
+If two objects are equal (under [GENERIC-CL:EQUALP](#equalp)) then the hash codes, for the two objects, returned by `HASH` should be equal.

 The default method calls `CL:SXHASH` which satisfies the constraint that `(CL:EQUAL X Y)` implies `(= (CL:SXHASH X) (CL:SXHASH Y))`.

 Currently no specialized method is provided for container/sequence objects such as lists.
-The default method does not violate the constraint for lists as keys, provided all `EQUALP` methods specialize on the same types for both their arguments, however will likely be inefficient.
+The default method does not violate the constraint for lists (but does violate the constraints for non-string vectors) as keys, provided all `EQUALP` methods specialize on the same types for both their arguments, however will likely be inefficient.

 #### GET